sumup/sumup-go/DOCUMENTATION.md

 func (s *SubaccountsService) DeactivateSubAccount(ctx context.Context, operatorId int) (*Operator, error)
 ```

-DeactivateSubAccount: Disable an operator
+DeactivateSubAccount: Disable an operator.
+Disable the specified operator for the merchant account.
 Deprecated: Subaccounts API is deprecated, to remove an user that's a member of your merchant account please use \[Delete member\]\(https://developer.sumup.com/api/members/delete\) instead.

 <a name="SubaccountsService.ListSubAccounts"></a>
 ### func \(\*SubaccountsService\) ListSubAccounts